Alpha Mechanical - Cooling & Heating

 I hope that this blog has given you confidence in addressing incorrect refrigerant levels, including what happens if you overcharge your AC.
 Don’t ignore the warning signs, ensure that you are scheduling routine maintenance with an HVAC technician who will check and correct the levels as necessary.
 In the greater Sacramento area, we at Alpha Mechanical have a team of highly-skilled and professional technicians ready to come out and help you fix any problems the HVAC may have.

-Our team members have served the community with our expert knowledge from well over 20 years of experience in air conditioner repair in Sacramento.
+Our team members have served the community with our expert knowledge from more than a decade of experience in air conditioner repair in Sacramento.
 Our 5-star ratings will tell you that we treat our satisfied customers with the best care!
 Don’t hesitate to give us a call if you notice any issues in your AC system.

 Frequently Asked Questions